swamig/react-dropdown-button/README.md

 You have the same props as for the [react-button, so see docs](http://github.com/zippyui/react-button).
 Besides the button specific props, you can specify the `items` prop as an array of objects to be passed to the menu component.

- * items: Array - an array of menu items for the menu of this drop-down button
+ * `items`: Array - an array of menu items for the menu of this drop-down button
- * menuProps: Object - props to be passed to the menu component
+ * `menuProps`: Object - props to be passed to the menu component
- * menu: ReactElement - instead of `menuProps`, you can directly pass in a menu instance
+ * `menu`: ReactElement - instead of `menuProps`, you can directly pass in a menu instance
+ * `onMenuClick`: Function(event, itemProps) - called when a menu item, at any nesting level has been clicked.

+ 	Takes the following args:

+ 	 * event - The click event
+ 	 * itemProps - an object which represents the props with which the menu item has been rendered.
+You can check `itemProps.index` to take the index of the item in it's parent menu.
+ 	 		If the drop-down button has been given a `items` array, the `itemProps` object also has a `data` property, which is the item object.

+Besides this, every menu item can have an `onClick: Function` prop that is called when that item is clicked.

+ * `alignPositions`: Array<String>/String - you can specify how you want the menu to be aligned to the button.
+By default, the align position is 'tl-bl', which means: align the top-left corner of the menu to the bottom-left corner of the button.
+Examples of valid values: `'br-tr'` - align the bottom-right of the menu to the top-right of the button; `'tl-tr'` - align the top-left of the menu to the top-right of the button.
+ In case you specify an array of alignPositions, it will try all of those until one is found for which there is enough space in the document element.
+If, for example, the first position would render the menu outside the document, then the second position is used, and so on
+ * `hideMenuOnClick`: Boolean - defaults to `true`, which means that when a menu item is clicked, the drop-down menu is hidden.
+Specify `false` if you don't want this behavior
+ * `arrowPosition`: String - either `'right'` (the default), or `'left'`
+ * `alignOffset`: Object({left, top}) - specify a different offset to align the menu to a different distance from the button.
+ * `block`: Boolean - defaults to `false` - whether to render the button as block level.

 ## Contributing